 Louis went to work with his father-in-law after returning home to Omaha.
-The bakery was ideally located next to a streetcar stop and situated in the Forest Hill neighborhood which was sandwiched between Little Italy to the east and Little Bohemia to the west.
+The bakery was ideally located next to a streetcar stop and situated in the Forest Hill neighborhood between Little Italy and Little Bohemia.
 After Anton passed away in 1967, Louis took over and changed the name to the business we recognize today, Olsen’s Bake Shop.
-His son, Louis Jr, grew up surrounded by bakers having lived in the same house as his parents and grandparents.
-The younger Louis married Imelda Boehmer in 1956 and would become the third generation of the family to operate the bakery in 1973.
-Louis Sr passed away in 1990 followed by Louis Jr five years later in 1995.
+His son, Louis Jr., grew up surrounded by bakers, having lived in the same house as his parents and grandparents.
+Junior married Imelda Boehmer in 1956 and became the third generation of the family to operate the bakery in 1973.
+Senior passed away in 1990, followed by Junior in 1995.

-The well-known bakery has partnered with other local businesses including nearby Orsi’s by allowing it to use their ovens following a fire in 1997.
-More recently it teamed up Stella’s which places its popular burgers on the equally popular glazed donuts for its donut burger special on Tuesdays.
-Its glazed donuts were also used by Infusion Brewing to create a donut milk stout in 2022.
-As recently as of 2023 it was recognized by The Reader as one of the best bakeries and doughnut shops.
+Olsen’s has partnered with other local businesses, including nearby Orsi’s, by allowing it to use their ovens following a fire in 1997.
+More recently, it teamed up with Stella’s, which places its popular burgers on the bakery’s equally popular glazed donuts for its donut burger special on Tuesdays.
+Its glazed donuts were also used by Infusion Brewing to create a Donut Milk Stout in 2022.

-I imagine that not much has changed since the days that Anton moved the bakery to this location 77 years ago.
-If you’re not familiar with it, it’s easy to miss the nondescript building with a smallish retro sign that extends beyond the exterior wall above the entryway.
-What’s harder to miss are the occasional long lines that form in front of the building along 10th.
-Once you make your way inside, there are two glass cases filled with donuts, kolaches, pastries, cookies and other treats.
-Its old school donuts are the star here and are often mentioned as being the best in not only Omaha but the state.
+I imagine that not much has changed since the days Anton moved the bakery to this location 77 years ago.
+If you are not familiar with it, it is easy to miss the nondescript building with a small retro sign that extends beyond the exterior wall above the entryway.
+What is harder to miss are the occasional long lines that form along 10th Street.
+Once inside, two glass cases are filled with donuts, kolaches, pastries, cookies, and other treats.

 Bonus pics